eniwbola/ComplexSys530/project_des2.md

 _What quantitative metrics and/or qualitative features will you use to assess your model outcomes?_

-The aim of the model is to analyse the stability of spiking attractors in response to different parameters such as the radius of connection and strength of connections.
-I will compare strength and
+The aim of the model is to analyze the stability of spiking attractors in response to different parameters such as the radius of connection and strength of connections.
+I will add learning rules between adjacent neurons and then look at the effect of intial instantiation of parameters and time evolution of the attractor.
+By time evolution I mean that I will look at the radial distribution of firing rate and see how the variance changes for time.
+I will expect that the initial radius of enconding and strength will have a signficant impact on the change in spiking distribution.

 &nbsp;

 ### 6) Parameter Sweep

 _What parameters are you most interested in sweeping through?
 What value ranges do you expect to look at for your analysis?_

+For the parameter sweep I will run through the radius of effect for excitatory to inhibitory as well as excitatory to exciatory connections as  well as the strength of the initial synapse.
+I will also scan over the strength of the excitatory connection and look map the rate of change of the attractors.
+I hope that for certain combinations of parameters that there will be a linear relation ship between the change in the variance of the attraction radius and linear time.